detectshadows/firmware/README.md

 Wifi AP Scan [unused]

 ---------------
-v125 - increase buffer for login token as causeing crashes in boxes v124 - dont return on upload error, reset box / clear doc on upload fail v123 - dont send blank hostnames
+v126 - separate ssdp + ssdp TV scans again as its not picking up as much with the combined scan v125 - increase buffer for login token as causeing crashes in boxes v124 - dont return on upload error, reset box / clear doc on upload fail v123 - dont send blank hostnames